 Criminal background check policies can also prevent renters from finding a home.
-Of the state's 4.6 million residents, 2.8 million-or 60%-have criminal records, according to the U.S. Department of Justice's Bureau of Justice Statistics.6 Unfortunately, that number is also rising; the number of residents with criminal records increased by 28% between 2010 and 2014.7 In Louisiana, African Americans make up 32% of the total population, yet African Americans account for a full 66% of the prison population throughout the state.
-Across the country, arrest rates are 2.5 times higher for African Americans than for whites, and pre-trial detention rates for African Americans and Hispanics are severely impacted by initial decisions to incarcerate or grant pre-trial release, as well as by the subsequent length of sentence at conviction.9 LAFHAC reports that from a 2015 investigation of 50 New Orleans-area housing providers found that prospective renters with criminal backgrounds were treated different based on their race.
+Of the state's 4.6 million residents, 2.8 million-or 60%-have criminal records, according to the U.S. Department of Justice's Bureau of Justice Statistics.
+Unfortunately, that number is also rising; the number of residents with criminal records increased by 28% between 2010 and 2014.
+In Louisiana, African Americans make up 32% of the total population, yet African Americans account for a full 66% of the prison population throughout the state.
+Across the country, arrest rates are 2.5 times higher for African Americans than for whites, and pre-trial detention rates for African Americans are 5.2 times the rate of white criminal defendants.
+Statistics confirm that African Americans and Hispanics are severely impacted by initial decisions to incarcerate or grant pre-trial release, as well as by the subsequent length of sentence at conviction.
+LAFHAC reports that from a 2015 investigation of 50 New Orleans-area housing providers found that prospective renters with criminal backgrounds were treated different based on their race.
 Mystery shoppers posing as prospective renters inquired about the rental availability and criminal background policy.
 Of the 50 tests conducted, African American